shelleyolivia/learn-tutorials/figment-learn/new-pathways/polygon/call-the-smart-contract.md

----
-description: Learn how to interact with deployed smart contracts
----

-# Call the smart contract
+#

 At this point we have deployed a smart contract on the Polygon testnet and we have a client side application that's ready to interact with it.
 We just need to wire up that last part.

 We built a simple page on the last step to help you interact with the smart contract.
-Since the contract has only two methods \(`set` and `get`\) that's all the UI will do: set a number through the smart contract and fetch it.
+Since the contract has only two methods (`set` and `get`) that's all the UI will do: set a number through the smart contract and fetch it.

 As simple as it sounds, what's happening in the background is actually very powerful: we're using the Polygon blockchain to store information \(here, a number\) and we're using a smart contract as a interface to read and write that piece of information.
 And what's crucial is that all this is happening without having to spin up a database and an API...
 So let's go!